Ex Machina (2014)

 Presentation:

 The film looks wonderful and modern.
 Oscar Isaac never disappoints and Alicia Vikander cleverly navigates her character.
-One of the more memorable AI films.
+One of the more memorable AI films for its sleek presentation and tone.
+Such a small cast, but so perfectly executed.

 Story: